Luka Ibrišimović: Biography

 Ibrišimović was born in either Požega or Sibinj around 1620.
-He received his basic education from Humanities, Philosophy and Theology in Velika monastery, while he received his higher education in Rome.
-Somewhere around 1670, while Slavonia was still under Ottoman occupation, Ibrišimović founded a public school in Požega.
+He received his basic education in humanities, philosophy and theology at the Velika Monastery, while he received his higher education in Rome.
+Sometime around 1670, while Slavonia was still under Ottoman occupation, Ibrišimović founded a public school in Požega.
 Most of his work was centered around the town of Požega.
-In 1680 he was imprisoned by Ottoman pasha of Đakovo under accusations of treachery, but through combination of influence on his powerful friends among Ottoman officials as well as bribery, he managed to get out of the dungeon and thus avoided being impaled on a stake.
-He kept live correspondence with Varaždin general as well as Zagreb kaptol, whom he was informing in his letters about Ottoman preparations in the region for 1683 Vienna Campaign.
+In 1680, he was imprisoned by the Ottoman Pasha of Đakovo under accusations of treachery.
+However, through a combination of influence on his powerful friends among Ottoman officials as well as bribery, he managed to get out of the dungeon and thus avoided being impaled on a stake.
+He maintained live correspondences with external parties in Varaždin and Zagreb, informing them in his letters about Ottoman preparations in the region for the 1683 Vienna Campaign.

 Great Turkish War

 In 1684, after The Great Turkish War was launched, Ibrišimović's confidant Hrelja was captured by the Ottomans while smuggling information to the Christian troops.
 Both Hrelja and Ibrišimović were subsequently arrested, imprisoned and sentenced to impalement by the Ottoman authorities.
-However, the punishment was only conducted on Hrelja while Ibrišimović was ransomned by his fellow Francisians.
-After this, he joined Slavonian christian rebels who were hiding in forests and planned a general insurrection against the Ottomans.
-Croatian historian Radoslav Lopašić considers that Ibrišimović probably spent his time between 1684 and 1688 among the rebels, since his correspondence in that period ceased.
+However, the punishment was only conducted on Hrelja while Ibrišimović was ransomed by his fellow Francisians.
+After this, he joined Slavonian Christian rebels who were hiding in forests and planned a general insurrection against the Ottomans.
+Croatian historian Radoslav Lopašić considers that Ibrišimović probably spent his time between 1684 and 1688 amongst the rebels, since his correspondence in that period ceased.

 Battle of Sokolovac

-In early 1689, few thousand men strong Ottoman army crossed again Sava river into Slavonia and besieged Požega.
-Although there weren't many Imperial troops around to confront the Turks, Ibrišimović assembled local insurgent army which defeated the Turks on Sokolovac hill near Požega.
-It seems that in Battle of Sokolovac Ibrišimović's rebels ambushed Ottomans in their camp during the night while they were asleep, inflicting them many casualties.
-Throughout the same battle, local women named Manda, Ana and Kata also distinguished themselves by throwing rocks on heads of Ottoman soldiers as they were passing through narrow ravines and attacking them using sickles, scythes and pitchforks.
-The victory at Sokolovac earned Luka Ibrišimović nickname "Sokol" (Croatian for hawk).
+In early 1689, a few thousand men strong Ottoman army crossed the Sava river into Slavonia and besieged Požega.
+Although there were minimal Imperial troops present to confront the Turks, Ibrišimović assembled a local insurgent army which confronted the Turks on Sokolovac hill near Požega and defeated them.
+During the Battle of Sokolovac, Ibrišimović's rebels ambushed Ottomans in their camp during the night while they were asleep, inflicting many casualties.
+Local women were purported to have also taken part in the battle by throwing rocks on the heads of Ottoman soldiers as they were passing through narrow ravines and attacking them using sickles, scythes and pitchforks.
+The victory at Sokolovac earned Ibrišimović the nickname "Sokol" (Croatian for hawk).